-Let’s Fund helps you discover, learn about and fund breakthrough research, policy and advocacy projects.
+Let’s Fund is a crowdfunding site that helps you discover, learn about and fund breakthrough research and policy projects.

-Our in-depth analysis uses the principles of Effective Altruism to help you make an informed donation to high-risk, high-reward projects, and lets you maximize the social impact of your giving.
+We help you make an informed donation to high-risk, high-reward projects: we give you in-depth analysis using the principles of Effective Altruism, which lets you maximize the social impact of your giving.

 Let’s Fund #1: Better Science